 Machine learning for healthcare predictions is a very fast-growing trend due to wearable devices and sensors.
 Thanks to them, the patient’s data can be provided for the machine learning algorithms in real-time, helping to save lives.

-Big data analytics, in combination with machine learning algorithms, can also help in analyzing the trends or identifying red flags in terms of diagnosis and treatment.
+Big data analytics, in combination with machine learning algorithms, can also help in analyzing trends or identifying red flags in terms of diagnosis and treatment.

-Machine learning algorithms for image processing and machine learning algorithms for image classification are the technologies behind the ability to identify anomalous formations in various human organs and help early cancer detection, among other causes.
+Machine learning algorithms for image processing and machine learning algorithms for image classification are the technologies behind the ability to identify abnormal formations in various human organs and help early cancer detection, among other causes.

 HUSPI had a chance to provide IT consulting services to one such project called Homeopath.
 Using machine learning algorithms for pattern recognition, machine learning algorithms for prediction, and machine learning algorithms for regression, the system, once launched, would continuously update its records with newer findings, making the future patients’ treatments more precise.

-With the help of machine learning algorithms for recommendation systems, retail and eCommerce businesses can enjoy higher customer acquisition.
+With the help of machine learning algorithms for recommendation systems, retail, and e-commerce businesses can enjoy higher customer acquisition.
 Retailers can also capture data, analyze it, and use it to provide a personalized shopping experience, implement marketing campaigns, optimize prices, manage supply planning, and get customer insights.

 Machine learning algorithms for classification help to analyze the minerals in the ground, find new energy sources and streamline oil and gas distribution to make it cost-effective.
-Unsupervised machine learning algorithms for pattern detection are also used to diagnose the sensor failures or manufacturing defects that would otherwise go undetected.
+Unsupervised machine learning algorithms for pattern detection are also used to diagnose sensor failures or manufacturing defects that would otherwise go undetected.

 What is the most efficient route?
 How to increase traffic capacity?
-How to optimize the lights system in the city?
+How do they optimize the traffic lights system in the city?
 All of these questions can be answered with the help of insights from machine learning algorithms.
 Have you ever used Waze and enjoyed its ability to adapt the route on the fly to the best possible one given the set of filters?
 Yep, this is machine learning at work.